manreett/Similarity_Checker_Tool/README.md

 # Similarity Checker Tool

-A tool for comparing the similarity between two files using the `diff` and `grep` commands.
-This tool is designed for checking the differences between two text-based files and highlighting the matching lines.

-## Introduction

 The Similarity Checker Tool is a command-line utility that helps you find the common lines between two text files.
 It uses the `diff` command to find the differences and then filters the output using `grep` to display only the matching lines.

 ## Prerequisites